Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 In this module, we will accomplish four objectives:

-1. Understand Azure Container Apps Scaling Behaviors
+1. Understand Azure Container Apps Scaling Behaviors.
 1. Learn about the Kubernetes Event-Driven Autoscaler (KEDA).
 1. Create a scaling rule for the Backend Background Processor project.
 1. Test scaling of the Backend Background Processor.